hyperdefined/BuildNotifier/README.md

 Automatically check for Paper/Waterfall/Velocity updates on server start up.
 This does NOT download versions for you.

+## Features
+* Logs to console on startup if there are any new versions.
+* Anyone who is opped or has `paperupdater.message` will receieve a message in game on join if there's a new version.

 ## License
 This plugin is released under GNU General Public License v3.
 See [LICENSE](https://github.com/hyperdefined/PaperUpdater/blob/master/LICENSE).